 Recently I had to deal with the problem of displaying and saving Unicode data in a Visual FoxPro form.
 As we all know, Visual FoxPro does not support Unicode, so this was quite a challenge for me.
 I would never have solved this problem by myself if Gregory Adam from the UniversalThread would not lend me his generous support and practically solved the problem of saving for me.
 I want to show the full solution we came to together as this may be a very important topic for the remaining Visual FoxPro developers (and because Koen asked me to write this blog post).

-Ok, we all know the classical and very comprehensive article on this topic written by Rick Strahl Using Unicode in Visual FoxPro Web and Desktop Applications.
-So, I started from this article.
+I originally started from the first mentioned article.
 Our application uses SQL Server to hold data and uses sql pass thru technique to send information from and to SQL Server.

 Now, since I am describing the solution I used for the particular application, I will start with the SQL Server table I was using.
 That table was named Prefs_sl and it was a flat table with 1 record containing all preferences for a sales point.
 Because of its flat nature it was badly normalized.
 Say, it had 11 language fields language00 – language10 (nvarchar(100)) to hold name of the language the Sales Point can display and 11 image lngImage00-lngImage10 (varbinary(max)) fields to hold the image of the country flag.
 So, this was the table I was working with on the SQL Server side.